oasis-tcs/codelist-genericode/README.md

 - drag and drop the XML source onto Safari, or "right-click, Open With, Safari"
 - use Cmd-R to refresh the browser after editing the file
 - this does not work with Firefox or Chrome browsers

+The auxiliary rules conformance clauses in the preview are the entity stubs not to be changed by the author.
+The publishing process will create the distributed XML that includes the populated conformance clauses.

 ## Published results